liuxinren456852/laser_calibration/README.md

 Upon connecting the lidars, place the winged target in front of the SICKs such that each face of the target is within view of the lidars.
-In order to college data, run the following command:
+In order to collect data, run the following command:

-    generate_data('/dev/ttyUSB0','/dev/ttyUSB1', 500000, 30, 1, true)
+    generate_data('/dev/ttyUSB0','/dev/ttyUSB1', 500000, 30, 1, true, transformation_name)

 which is of the form

-    generate_data(DEV_PATH_1, DEV_PATH_2, BAUD, SCANS, TEST, WRITE_FLAG)
+    generate_data(DEV_PATH_1, DEV_PATH_2, BAUD, SCANS, TEST, WRITE_FLAG, TRANSFORMATION_NAME)

 This collects raw data, averages the raw data accounting for shot data, segments the data, fits lines to the segmented data, and calculated the apex of the target.
-If the write_flag is set to true, the raw, average, and apex data will be saved in the manner described within the File System section.
+If the write_flag is set to true, the raw, average, and apex data will be saved within the following files, respectively:

-It is assumed that all folders within the Apex, Average, and Raw directories named in the YYYYMMDD_POSE-NUM manner are associated with a specifc transformation between the two lidars.
-If the transformation between the two lidars is changed, one should move the associated data into a subdirectory (eg. translation_x).
-This must be done in all 3 directories, as specific functions will iterate over subfolders and pull data from all folders named in the YYYYMMDD_POSE-NUM format.
-In order to perform additional testing on this data, one should move it from the associated apex subdirectory to the Apex folder, perform analysis, and then move the data back into its subdirectory.
+    ~/Documents/laser_calibration/Data/Raw/transformation_name/.
+    ~/Documents/laser_calibration/Data/Average/transformation_name/.
+    ~/Documents/laser_calibration/Data/Apex/transformation_name/.

+Within these directories data will be saved in the aforementationed format.

 Once apex data has been collected, one can calculate the optimal transformation between the two lidars using:

-    calculate_r_t()
+    calculate_r_t(n, transformation_name)

+where n is the max number of apexes and transformation_name is the name of the directory in which the cu

 Note:
-- Running this command will iterate through all apex data.
-If you have data from multiple lidar positions or old data that you do not want to use within your calculations, move this data into a new folder (eg.
-"Data/Apex/Old") to ignore it.

 - Background subtraction can be changed within the generate_scan function.
 Currently, the lidar ignores all data outside of a given region, so merely update the mask defined within this function to fit a range in which the target may be